 The Villain: The villain, Shan Yu, is possibly one of the most effective Disney villains.
 Knowing that Shan Yu is a man that could have existed, makes the destruction he leaves behind much more menacing.
 Moreover, knowing the man has no magic or special abilities, but seeing the strength of not only himself, but his army too (and the influence he has over them), creates a massive threat to all of China.
 Unfortunately, Shan Yu was never given much depth story-wise, but in a way, it creates a sense of mystery about him.

 The Reality of It: What makes this movie what it is, is how genuine it is.
-This film captures a very real past for China, right down to their values and landscape.
-Most importantly was family and personal honor, closely followed by family duty and love.
+This film captures a very real part of China, right down to its values and landscape.
+Most important was family and personal honor, closely followed by family duty and love.
 Mulan fulfills each of these traditions in an unselfish manner.
 The animated features are captivating and true to the conventional iconography of Chinese history, particularly impressive coming from Western animators.
 The music is appropriately relative and unabashedly parodic (because let’s face it, sometimes Disney can make you cringe and feel second-hand embarrassment).

 Mulan gets down to business by breaking several traditional Disney stereotypes and the result is totally awesome.